pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 | Security constraints | Classification level, allowed operations | Policy-defined |
 | Resource budgets | Token limits, cost ceiling, latency SLA | Request-scoped |

+#### Operational vs. Forensic Auditability

+A critical distinction: MCI provides **operational auditability**, not merely forensic auditability.

+**Forensic auditability** means you can reconstruct what happened after the fact — trace the message chain, analyze logs, piece together the workflow post-hoc.
+By the time you've reconstructed it, the action already happened.
+The data already moved.
+The decision already executed.

+**Operational auditability** means you know what's happening right now, why it's happening, and you can intervene before execution.
+The Context Manager provides:

+- **Pre-execution visibility:** What workflows are active, what state each is in, what agents are engaged
+- **Real-time intervention:** Stop a workflow before a non-compliant action executes
+- **Policy enforcement at decision time:** Compliance gates fire before routing, not after

+Distributed coordination approaches (where agents self-organize through peer-to-peer messaging) can achieve forensic auditability — you can trace the @mention chain after the fact.
+But they struggle with operational auditability because there's no central point that knows the full workflow state in real time.

+For regulated environments, forensic reconstruction isn't sufficient.
+You need a control plane that can answer "what is happening right now?" and "should this be allowed to proceed?"
+The Context Manager, combined with the compliance gate, provides that control plane.

 #### Architectural Position: MCI Owns Memory

 **Default to indefinite persistence.** Too many cycles with models are spent relearning things already known.
-If MCI is the orchestration layer, then MCI is where context lives-not the models.
+If MCI is the orchestration layer, then MCI is where context lives — not the models.
 The models are stateless workers.

 Regulated environments can configure retention policies (flush after request, TTL, scope limits) as overrides.
 But the architectural default assumes persistence because relearning is wasteful.

 #### Representation: Declarative Structure, Learned Content

-**Structure is declarative.** The categories of context (user preferences, workflow state, conversation history, constraints) are schema-defined-inspectable, queryable, auditable.
+**Structure is declarative.** The categories of context (user preferences, workflow state, conversation history, constraints) are schema-defined — inspectable, queryable, auditable.

 **Content can be learned.** Within those categories, content may use learned representations: summaries for long histories, embeddings for semantic retrieval, compression for efficiency.